Robinhood vs Public in 2026

 Public vs Robinhood Verdict

-Even though Public offers alternative assets, they are not enough to beat Robinhood overall.
+Even though Public offers some unique assets and newer investing tools, they are not enough to beat Robinhood overall.

 About the Author